-This written request to vary the Height of Buildings control specified in Clause 4.3 of the Warringah LEP 2011 adequately demonstrates that the objectives of the standard will be met.

-The bulk and scale of the proposed development is appropriate for the site and locality.
+This variation occurs due to a moderate fall in natural surface towards the rear of the property.
+This written request to vary the maximum building height control specified in Clause 4.3 of the Warringah LEP 2011 adequately demonstrates that that the objectives of the standard will be met.
+The bulk and scale of the proposed first floor addition is appropriate for the site and will have no undue impact on the surrounding area and development.

-Strict compliance with the Height of Buildings control would be unreasonable and unnecessary in the circumstances of this case.
+Strict compliance with the maximum building height would be unreasonable and unnecessary in the circumstances of this case.